agahkarakuzu/tmp-con/report.md

 \end{figure}

-Note that \code{width=.47\textwidth} above sets scales the figure size in the PDF.
-To change attributes of the figures on the webpage, please see \code{/figures/figures.css}.

 To refer a figure in the text, you need to use the respective label defined in its caption: Fig. \ref{Figure-1}